cdneeee/easydocs/README.md

 - The bundled Roboto font in the PDF covers Latin and Cyrillic text.
 - If the `vendor/` files are missing, the PDF button falls back to opening the print view of the HTML export.
 - Clearing browser site data deletes the stored documents.
 Keep `.json` backups of anything important.

-## Quick smoke checklist

-1. Open `index.html`, open the sample guide.
-2. Add a page, then type `/` and pick a block; try `# `, `- `, and `> ` shortcuts.
-3. Paste or import two screenshots at once, click one, add two pins, press Done.
-4. In a paragraph, press Ref and insert both pins, then rename a pin and watch the chip update.
-5. Export HTML, open it, search for a word, click a reference chip.
-6. Press PDF and check the contents page numbers and the pins on figures.

 ## License